3dsedi/full-shoping-app/README.md

 NOTE:
 To run the backend, ensure you have MongoDB installed and running on your system.
 The backend requires a connection to a MongoDB database to store and retrieve data.
-In this project, i am providing the MongoDB connection string and JWT Token in a .env file for easy access.
+In this project, I am providing the MongoDB connection string and JWT Token in a .env file for easy access.

 In a production environment, sensitive information like the MongoDB connection string should not be exposed in a .env file.
 Instead, it should be handled securely using environment variables or a configuration management system.